 You’ll also want to ask the processor about any restrictions on your account, such as ACH delays, rolling reserves, or processing volume caps.
 Restrictions can happen with any merchant account, but are more common with high risk accounts.
 If a processor requires such restrictions, be sure to check on how long those restrictions will be in place.
 Then you can revisit when you’re built up solid processing history.

 Finding a Processor

 When looking for a credit card processor for a tech support business, you’ll first want to narrow down a list of companies that explicitly offer services to high risk businesses.
 Fortunately, processors that can support high risk will usually state it clearly.
-If not, you can always ask the sales rep directly before proceeding to a full application.

 Different processors require different documents in support of your merchant account application.
 In general, you should expect to provide a valid ID, recent bank statements, and recent processing statements (if you’re already processing.)
 You may also need to provide your social security number and agree to a personal credit check.

 While no single factor affects whether you’ll be approved for a merchant account, there are things you can do to help your chances.
-Bank accounts with funds to cover chargebacks can help secure accounts, as this indicates to underwriting that you have access to cash.
+Bank accounts with funds to cover chargebacks can help secure merchant accounts, as this indicates to underwriting that you have access to cash.
 Having good credit may also be a positive sign in your favor.

 Rates and Fees for Tech Support

 Unfortunately, high risk accounts come with higher rates for credit card processing.
 Many factors affect your final rate, so high risk processors typically don’t publish rates online.

 In order to better understand the rates and fees you’re quoted, be sure to check out our guide to credit card processing.
 While the actual costs you pay will be higher, it will be helpful to have a good understanding of the components of cost so you can more effectively evaluate quotes from different processing companies.